 If you are overweight or obese, your doctor can help you lose weight safely.
 Plan to lose weight slowly so you can learn to keep your weight in the right range.
 A dietitian can teach you about portion sizing and meal planning.

 Smoking is linked to a buildup of plaque in the arteries.
 Narrowed blood vessels make it harder for oxygen to get to the heart muscle, which can result in a heart attack.

 Quitting smoking is the best way to put yourself on the right track.
-Talk with your doctor about tools and programs to help you quit.
-Secondhand smoke can be damaging as well, so try to avoid that when possible.
+There are many programs that can help you quit.
+Try to stay away from other people's smoke as much as you can.

-Regular aerobic exercise, such as brisk walking, using a stationary bike, or treadmill, can help reduce the risk of heart attack by reducing your risk of developing cardiovascular disease.
-Regular exercise will help strengthen the heart muscle, decrease the heart's workload, and lower blood pressure.
-In general, aim for at least 30 minutes of exercise per day on most days of the week.
-If you have a sedentary job, it may be beneficial to aim for 60 minutes of exercise a day.
+Regular aerobic exercise, such as brisk walking, or using a stationary bike or treadmill, lowers the risk of a heart attack.
+It also helps with overall heart health.
+Exercise makes the heart stronger, eases the heart's workload, and lowers blood pressure.
+Aim for at least 150 minutes a week.
+Try to get more if you have a job where you spend most of the day sitting.
 Talk to your doctor before starting any exercise program.

-Certain medical conditions are associated with an increased risk of cardiovascular disease or heart attack.
-While not all risk can be eliminated, carefully managing these conditions can greatly decrease the risk of heart problems.
+Certain health problems, are linked with a higher risk of heart disease or heart attack.
+While not all risk can be eliminated, controlling these problems greatly lower the risk of heart problems.

 High Blood Pressure